 At the Corporation Division, we don't have regulatory authority to enforce Oregon law.
 We cannot offer legal advice or mediate disputes, whether they are between business owners, consumers or businesses.
 These resources may help in filing a complaint or resolving a dispute.

 Oregon Department of Justice (DOJ), Consumer Protection Section regulates the Oregon marketplace by enforcing Oregon's Unlawful Trade Practices Act.
 This includes educating consumers and businesses about rights and obligations under the law.
 It operates a

 hotline for questions or complaints about business practices.

 Call the Financial Fraud and Consumer Protection Section Hotline at 503-378-4320 or toll-free in Oregon at 877-877-9392.

 Department of Consumer and Business Services (DCBS) is Oregon's largest regulatory and consumer protection agency.
 DCBS administers state laws and rules governing workers' compensation, occupational safety and health, building codes, the operation of insurance companies and financial institutions, and securities offerings.
 It also has consumer protection and education programs and ombudsmen to help consumers, injured workers and businesses.

 The Construction and Landscape Contractors Board licenses and regulates construction and landscape contractors in Oregon.
 Owners, employees, suppliers and contractors can file claims for breach of contract, negligent or improper work, or nonpayment.

 Bureau of Labor and Industries (BOLI) helps Oregonians who feel they have been discriminated against or who have not received proper wages.

-The Oregon State Bar Association has a lawyer referral service linking people seeking legal assistance with lawyers and assistance programs.
+Oregon State Bar Association has a lawyer referral service linking people seeking legal assistance with lawyers and assistance programs.
 Call even if you are unsure if you need to speak to an attorney.
 They will help determine the type of help you need.

 Phone: 503-684-3763 or toll-free in Oregon at 800-452-7636